EleMed: Medication Reminder App

 Branding

 To bring the wireframes to life via high-fidelity prototypes, some preliminary branding guidance and a design system was necessary.
-Our goal was to develop a logo, color palette, and brand tone/voice that conveys EleMed’s value proposition.
 Using the brand name as inspiration, we tried to incorporate the elephant and pill/medication capsule into a recognizable graphic mark.
 Paired with a Tufts-inspired color palette and some key adjectives like “remember, reminder, and routine” we believe that these branding elements accurately convey EleMed’s value proposition and will serve as the basis for further brand development and recognizability.

 We refined these branding ideas, landing on a design system for the high-fidelity prototypes.
 Following the 60:30:10 rule (60% white, 30% light blue, and 10% dark blue), we produced a color palette which is heavy on blue to reflect the dependability and reliability of the product.
 We also ran these colors through a contrast/accessibility checker to ensure that this palette met accessibility standards.
 Lastly, we applied the Inter typeface to the high-fidelity prototypes because it is an extremely legible font and it aligned with the current design system.